turingschool/backend-curriculum-site/module4/lessons/fe_dev_tool_debugging.md

 ![Request Details](https://i.imgur.com/R156Ed9.png)

 The most important tabs in this view are the HEADERS tab and the RESPONSE tab.
 The Headers tab will give you detailed information about what was sent in the request.
 The response tab will show you what you actually received back from the server.
 This could be the JSON data you requested, an error message, or even an entire HTML file.

+**TRY IT:** Before your explore - what status codes do you expect to see on your favorite website?
+Now, check it out.
+What status codes do you see?
+Do you see any red?
+If so, click on it and investigate the headers and response tabs associated with it.

 [network-panel]: /assets/images/lessons/debugging-with-devtools/network-panel.png
 [request-details]: /assets/images/lessons/debugging-with-devtools/request-details.png